rust-lang/rust/text/0000-collections-reform-part-2.md

 This provides some amount of support for viewing the RingBuf like a slice.
 Unfortunately the RingBuf may be wrapped, making this impossible.
 See Alternatives for other designs.

+There is an implementation of this at rust-lang/rust#19903.

 * For Vec:
 ```
 /// Resizes the `Vec` in-place so that `len()` equals to `new_len`.